poetic/eslint-config-poetic/README.md

 ## Installation
 Run the following command to install the bits of `eslint` that we need:

-`npm install --save-dev eslint-config-airbnb eslint-plugin-react eslint`
+`npm install -g eslint-config-airbnb eslint-plugin-react eslint`

 If you would like to use `eslint` in `vim`, add the following line to your `.vimrc`: